Amit Shah holds meeting to review preparations to deal with Cyclone Nisarga

 Senior officials of concerned agencies NDMA, NDRF, IMD and the Indian Coast Guard attended the meeting with the home minister, according to a statement released by the Home Minister's Office (HMO).

-The Met department has predicted very heavy to extremely heavy rainfall in parts of Maharashtra and Gujarat on June 3 nd June 4.
+The Met department has predicted very heavy to extremely heavy rainfall in parts of Maharashtra and Gujarat on June 3 and June 4.

-Nisarga named by Bangladesh, the first tropical cyclone since 1891 to hit Maharashtra in June

 Cyclone Nisarga is likely to make landfall over Palghar district, around 100 km north of Mumbai by Wednesday evening or at night.